MiguelCastillo/spromise/README.md

 #### then
 method to register callbacks to be called when the promise is fulfilled or rejected.
 The first parameter is the callback to be called when the promise is fulfilled, and the second parameter is the callback to be called when the promise is rejected.

 This method is generally used for creating chains of promises.
-If the fulfilled or rejected callbacks return anything, then that value is returned to the subsequent promise in a thenable chain.
+If calling fulfilled or rejected returns anything, then that value is returned to the subsequent promise in a thenable chain.
 See examples in the Examples section.

 - returns a `new` promise